+g.
 Revenue recognition

-Revenue is recognized upon transfer of control of promised services customers in an amount that reflects the consideration which the company expects to receive in exchange for those services.
+Revenue is recognized upon transfer of control of promised services to customers in an amount that reflects the consideration which the company expects to receive in exchange for those services.

-Investments h.
+h.
+Investments

 Investment in subsidiaries and associates is carried at cost in the standalone financial statements.